linsomniac/uplaybook1/README.md

 - The shadow entry is decrypted.
 - The systemd entry specifies a different source location.

+## Blocks

+Blocks are a simple way of combining a set of tasks, for example if you wanted a couple of tasks to run with a loop.

+For example:

+    - block;
+      tasks:
+        - copy:
+          src: "{{basename}}"
+          dst: "{{basename}}.fernet"
+          encrypt_password: "{{password}}"
+        - if:
+          condition: remove
+          tasks:
+            - rm:
+              path: "{{basename}}"
+    loop:
+      - vars:
+          basename: file1
+      - vars:
+          basename: file2

+## Task Vars

+Tasks (including "if" and "block", etc..) can have "vars" on them which create variables local to that task.
+This is primarily useful for loops or blocks (or blocks with loops).

+For an example, see the example in the "Blocks" section above.

 ## Playbook Search Path

 The playbook will be searched for using a search path, which can be specified